gg-platform/QRtichoke/README.md

 - **Rate Limiting**: Built-in protection against abuse
 - **No Server Required**: Runs entirely in the browser via GitHub Pages
 - **URL Encoding**: Special characters must be URL-encoded
-- **Pure JSON**: Always returns clean JSON response for easy parsing
+- **HTML Wrapper**: JSON is embedded in minimal HTML for browser compatibility
+- **Easy Extraction**: JSON available in both script tag and formatted in pre tag

 ## 🔒 Security Features